 This is why I recommend SAVING money every month towards a pet fund OR getting pet insurance.

-My friend, Amanda Williams over at Debt Free In Sunny CA, suggests Trupanion, a pet insurance service that covers unexpected medical expenses.
+My friend, Amanda, suggests Trupanion, a pet insurance service that covers unexpected medical expenses.
 This can save you thousands of dollars in the event of unexpected pet emergencies.

 I believe the joy of owning a pet far outweighs the cost of owning them.
 My three dogs are a large part of my life and daily happiness.